-It’s completely fine to start off by initiating your favorite producers.
+It’s completely fine to start off by initiating your favorite producers in the music industry.
 After all, it’s part of the process of finding our own style.

 Even the best producers recommend finding a song with a good arrangement or someone who knows about arranging.
 Then, start learning the basics from them.

-This will help you get better at picking out details and learning which ones work and which ones don’t.
+This will help you pick out details and learn which ones work and which ones don’t.